oauth-wg/oauth-v2-1/draft-ietf-oauth-v2-1.md

 The traditional countermeasure is that clients pass a random value, also known as a CSRF Token, in the `state` parameter that links the request to the redirect URI to the user agent session as described.
-This countermeasure is described in detail in {{RFC6819}}, Section 5.3.5.
+This countermeasure is described in detail in {{Section 5.3.5 of RFC6819}}.
 The same protection is provided by the `code_verifier` parameter or the OpenID Connect `nonce` value.